segment-boneyard/nightmare/Readme.md

 ```
 #### Nightmare Lifecycle

-With Nightmare v3, once a new Nightmare instance is created, the instance must first be initialized with the .init() method prior to calling any page interaction functions.
+With Nightmare v3, once a new Nightmare instance is created, the instance must first be initialized with the .init() function prior to calling any page interaction functions.

 ```
    var nightmare = new Nightmare();